The sport of falconry has a rich history

 New York Codes Rules and Regulations (6 NYCRR)

 - Part 173: Falconry

-(Note: Regulatory revisions for Part 173 were adopted on June 17, 2013.
-Not all revisions are in effect at this time as appropriate approval from US Fish and Wildlife Service will not occur until January 2014.
-Changes that are currently in effect are noted on this web page.
-This includes an increase in the license term and fee (was $20 for a two year licenses and is now $40 for a five year license), and eliminating the requirement to complete and submit a "raptor capture authorization form" prior to trapping a raptor from the wild).
+(Note: Regulatory revisions for Part 173 were adopted on January 2014.
+Changes included an increase in the license term and fee (was $20 for a two year licenses and is now $40 for a five year license), and eliminating the requirement to complete and submit a "raptor capture authorization form" prior to trapping a raptor from the wild).

 - Part 175: Special Licenses and Permits - Definitions and Uniform Procedures

 New York Environmental Conservation Law (ECL)